mattyoung101/tamara/papers/thesis/pages/chapters/results.typ

   caption: [ Sample of unprotected vs. unmitigated circuit results ] ) <tab:resultgrid>

-#TODO("bar graph of percentage difference with one fault across all circuits?")
+// bar graph of percentage difference with one fault across all circuits?
+// I had considered this and started on it (generate_bar_graph.py) but I think it'll just be ugly

 Comparing unprotected vs. unmitigated circuits for a variety of circuits shows that the TaMaRa algorithm _is_ effective, compared to a control, against mitigating between one and three SEUs.
 As mentioned earlier, there